-Can you always, always always.
-So I have a standard form explains what I'm going to do?
-Why I'm doing it.
+Always, always.
+So I have a standard form, explains what I'm going to do, why I'm doing it.
 They sign it, I sign it.
 That goes on the notes.
-It's copied onto the electronic notes.
-So it used to be
+It's copied onto the electronic notes, or it used to be.

 Yeah.
 And it's probably worth emphasising the point, isn't it because we're constantly being told that the biggest cause of complaints against practitioners is failure to communicate properly.
-And of course, as soon as there is a complaint, one of the first things that they will look for in your demand every time is whether a you've got good notes, and B whether you have recorded that you've got consent, and mostly oral consent is acceptable.
+And of course, as soon as there is a complaint, one of the first things that they will look for in your demand every time is whether a, you've got good notes, and b, whether you have recorded that you've got consent, and mostly oral consent is acceptable.
 You don't have to have written consent.
-But for something like like this, it's probably very sensible.
-Of course, in this day and age, we don't want to do that too, because we've got all my notes on computer and we don't want a box full of bloody consent forms.
+But for something like this, it's probably very sensible.
+Of course, in this day and age, we don't want to do that, because we've got all our notes on computer, and we don't want a box full of bloody consent forms.

-Yeah, I mean, when I worked at the, what was the VOA now the Institute of osteopathy, so I spent seven years with them as head of professional development.
-And that was a big area for me was was improving those standards, improving the work setting up standardised forms for communicating what you're going to do.
-And so yeah, it's a must, whether or not you have an electronic way of getting that permission.
-But definitely a written form.
-For any area of intimate work to me is just you've got to do it just make sense.
+Yeah, I mean, when I worked at the, what was the BOA, now the Institute of Osteopathy, so I spent seven years with them as head of professional development.
+And that was a big area for me was improving those standards, improving the written work, setting up standardised forms for communicating what you're going to do.
+Yeah, it's a must, whether or not you have an electronic way of getting that permission.
+But definitely a written form, for any area of intimate work to me is just you've got to do it, it just make sense.
 It just saves any hassle.
-Thinking back to the you know, the phone calls we get at the office, from people who were had been complained about and deal school following up, it's a nightmare for them.
+Thinking back to the you know, the phone calls we get at the office, from people who had been complained about and GOsC were following up, it's a nightmare for them.

 Yes.
 And the same here, because lots of people will talk to us about complaints, and we here will try to help them out as much as we can.
-And it always strikes me that for so many people, you you have no idea just how unpleasant it is, being the subject of a complaint until it happens.
-And it's very easy to think Well, I've always done my notes this way.
-I always just scribble a few lines and you know, and all the things they will look for is, you know, Have you recorded your examination.
-Have you recorded your working diagnosis and what you treated and Have you recorded consent in every case, and it's just people people might regard it as tedious but come the day of the complaint and grateful if your notes are accurate?
+And it always strikes me that for so many people, you have no idea just how unpleasant it is, being the subject of a complaint until it happens.
+And it's very easy to think well, I've always done my notes this way.
+I always just scribble a few lines and you know, and all the things they will look for is, you know, have you recorded your examination.
+Have you recorded your working diagnosis and what you treated and have you recorded consent in every case, and it's just, people might regard it as tedious but come the day of the complaint you'll be grateful if your notes are accurate.

 Absolutely.
-Because until it happens you've got you don't know at all what you're going to experience but it's the people I've dealt with where they have Been complained about.
-And then it's been taken up by jails.
+Because until it happens, you don't know at all what you're going to experience but the people I've dealt with where they have been complained about.
+And then it's been taken up by GOsC.
 I mean, it's not like it just goes on for a couple of months.
 I mean, these things can drone on for a year, two years.
-And all that time it's sitting on that therapist back in the back of their minds all the time.
-And I've even come across those cases where you're right at the last minute, the protagonist is pulled out and said, well, actually, maybe I've made too much of it.
+And all that time it's sitting on that therapist's back in the back of their minds all the time.
+And I've even come across those cases where, right at the last minute, the protagonist is pulled out and said, well, actually, maybe I've made too much of it.